Search This Blog

 Image 1: Photograph of the original unfinished painting by Raymond Neher

-Image 2: ChatGPT updated version
+Image 2: ChatGPT's finished version

-Image 3: Finished version generated by Gemini (Nano Banana)
+Image 3: Gemini (Nano Banana)'s finished version

 The Original Painting: Clearly Unfinished, But Deliberate